 Judith's work is held in private, public and corporate collections: some of which include Hammond Museum, North Salem, NY, Mattatuck Museum, Waterbury, CT, Jefferson Hospital, Philadelphia, PA, Savannah College of Art and Design, GA and Phipps Conservatory’s Center for Sustainable Landscapes, Pittsburgh, PA.
 She was commissioned to create an outdoor-site specific, sculptural work in honor of Earth Day (2023) for University of St Joseph, West Hartford, CT.

 In 2008, Judith initiated the course Nihonga: Then and Now at the School of the Art Institute of Chicago and was awarded a grant from the Chicago Department of Cultural Affairs to teach her course Getting the Dirt on Paint in the Chicago Public School System.
-Her painting workshops and studio residencies, based on these courses, are currently garnering an international following.
+Her painting workshops and studio residencies, based on these courses, currently garner an international following.
 Judith leads an annual Master Abstraction Workshop-in-Residence as part of Mass MoCA’s Assets for Artists Residency program since 2016.
 In 2011, Judith was awarded a Target Professional Development grant.
-She is a recipient of a Mass MoCA Assets for Artists matching grant (2016), a Connecticut Office of the Arts Fellowship grant (2019) and a Artist Fellowship Grant, NYC (2019).
+She is a recipient of a Mass MoCA Assets for Artists matching grant (2016), a Connecticut Office of the Arts Fellowship grant (2019) and an Artist Fellowship Grant, NYC (2019).
+She served as Scholar-Artist in Residence at Anneliese School, Laguna Beach, CA (2016, 2017, 2018), supported by Seeds Arts and Education and Artist in Residence at Wofford College’s Environmental Studies Dept, Spartanburg, SC (2019).